chromium/chromium/docs/testing/web_tests.md

 Tests that should work across browsers go there.
 Other directories are for Chrome-specific tests only.

+Note: if you are looking for a guide for the Web Platform Test, you should read ["Web platform tests"](./web_platform_tests.md) (WPT).
+This document does not cover WPT specific features/behaviors.

 [TOC]

 ## Running Web Tests